 Workers’ Compensation: Restoring Your Earning Capacity

 If you cannot return to work with permanent limitations, you may be able to receive retraining benefits that enable you to go back to school.
 A Division of Vocational Rehabilitation (DVR) counselor or vocational expert will help you with the retraining process if you are motivated to return to school.
-Usually, a vocational counselor will assist you in determining what kind of vocational retraining would be good for you, as well as where you can go to school.
-If retraining is an option for you, you still can get paid weekly benefits (at 2/3 of your injury wages) while in school, plus compensation for mileage, meals (while at school), parking, tuition and books.
-This package of school benefits will allow you to get retrained into a new career to allow you to restore your earning capacity from before the injury.
+Usually, a vocational counselor will assist you in determining what kind of vocational retraining would be good for you as well as where you can go to school.
+If retraining is an option for you, you still can get paid weekly benefits (at two-thirds of your injury wages) while in school, plus compensation for mileage, meals (while at school), parking, tuition and books.
+This package of school benefits will allow you to get retrained into a new career to allow you to restore your earning capacity to what it was before the injury.

-If you have permanent restrictions, cannot return to work, and are motivated to return to school, call Domer Law at 888-353-8384 or contact us online.
+If you have permanent restrictions, cannot return to work and are motivated to return to school, contact Domer Law, S.C..
 Most insurance companies do not voluntarily pay for retraining or offer these programs.
-Attorneys with experience in workers' compensation law can pave the way to a job future you didn't know you could have.
+Attorneys with experience in workers’ compensation law can pave the way to a job future you didn’t know you could have.

 Contact Us Today

-With 45 years of experience, we know Wisconsin workers' compensation law inside and out.
+With 80 years of combined experience, we know Wisconsin workers’ compensation law inside and out.
 Our office is in Milwaukee, and we represent injured workers throughout Wisconsin.
 Consultation is free.
-No attorney fee unless we prevail.
-Call Domer Law at 888-353-8384 or contact us online.
+There are no attorney fees unless we prevail.
+Call Domer Law, S.C., at 888-353-8384 or contact us online.